 Then we will stop at Sibelius Park for a unique photo opportunity of the monument of 527 steel pipes honoring the great Finnish composer Jean Sibelius, before continuing on to the famous Rock Church, a one-of-a-kind modern-day structure build entirely into bedrock and quarried stone.

 After The Rock Church we are going to pass The Swedish Theatre, where you will have the option to stay in the city for dinner or more shopping, or to return to the ship.

 St. Petersburg, Berlin or Warnemünde/Rostock, Stockholm, Copenhagen, Helsinki and Tallinn:

 Tour price includes the following services:

-- professional English-speaking guide and transportation for 5 hours.
-(Other languages available for private tours upon request for +$60 USD per day).
+✓ Professional and personable English-speaking guide for 5h (other languages available for private tours upon request for an additional fee)

 Entry to the Rock Church cannot be guaranteed due to occasional Religious services and other private events.
 No refund can be issued if it is closed.
 If the market square is closed due to weather conditions, you will be taken to the market hall.
 The order of the tour may vary depending upon where the vessel will dock and local conditions.